Max-Coin/maxcoin/doc/build-msw.md

 echo Run \"maxcoin-build.bat\" from a DOS shell to finish the build.
 ```

-5. Create a "maxcoin-build.bat" folder in "C:\\" that contains the following:
+5. Create a "maxcoin-build.bat" file in "C:\\" that contains the following:

 ```
 echo.